 She studied at the Naganuma Shizu Kimono School, which is considered one of the top schools in Japan.
 Emi teaches classes in New York City regarding kimono dressing, proper setup, and appropriate fashion standards.

-In 2007, she established the “Kimono Experience” initiative in New York City, presenting the rich tradition of Kimono at various public events such as the Kimono Show at Queens Flushing Library in 2007, 2013 and 2016 and Yukata Show at Japan Block Fair in 2013.
+In 2007, she established the “Kimono Experience” initiative in New York City, presenting the rich tradition of Kimono at various public events such as the Kimono Show at Queens Flushing Library in 2007, 2013 and 2016 and Yukata Show at Japan Block Fair in 2013 up until now.

 Emi also gives Kimono workshops in schools and provides rental services for photo shooting on various occasions such as wedding ceremonies.